Kotlin/dokka/docs/topics/runners/cli.md

 }
 ```

-With GFM plugin on classpath, CLI runner should generate documentation in GFM format, no extra actions
+With the GFM plugin in the `pluginsClasspath`, the CLI runner generates documentation in GFM output format.
-needed.
+No further action is needed.

-For more information, see [Markdown](markdown.md) and [Javadoc](javadoc.md#geneatring-javadoc-documentation) topics.
+For more information, see [Markdown](markdown.md) and [Javadoc](javadoc.md#generating-javadoc-documentation).

 ## Command line arguments

-You can see short descriptions for command line arguments by running:
+To see a list of all possible command line arguments for the nested `-sourceSet` configuration, run:

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar -help